strongloop/strongloop.com2/_posts/2019-06-05-may-milestone.md

 - Response schema of `create` endpoint should exclude `id` and any other database-generated properties (e.g. `_rev` in CouchDB/Cloudant).
 - Response schema of `updateById` and `updateAll` endpoints should mark all model properties as optional.

-## Better formatting of model settings object in scaffolded files
+## Better Formatting of Model Settings Object in Scaffolded Files

 [PR#2843](https://github.com/strongloop/loopback-next/pull/2843) improved the way how our CLI tool serialized model settings to TypeScript code.